classroomtechtools/ContextManager/README.md

 **Error Handling**

-If the error function returns `null` (which by default it does not), the error is "swallowed" (not raised as an error).
-However, the error object itself is returned by `.execute`.
+If the error function returns `null`, the error is "swallowed" (not raised as an error), and the error object itself is returned by `.execute`.
+If the error function has not been declared, the default behaviour is that it returns `undefined`.

 **Body returning value**

 The body can return some value which is returned from `.execute`.
-If an error occurs in body function and the error function returns null, the error itself is returned instead.
-If an error occurs in the tail function (and thus the body function has successfully return some value or `undefined` if no explicit return) and the error function returns `null`, then the error object is given additional property `ctx.body.result` with the return value of the body function.
+If an error occurs in body function and the error function returns `null`, the error itself is returned instead.

+If an error occurs in the tail function (and thus the body function has successfully return some value or `undefined` if no explicit return) and the error function returns `null`, then the returned error object is given additional property `ctx.body.result`.

 ## Application